Is Wise Money Transfer Safe? – Can I Really Trust them to Send Money Overseas? 2026

 Is Wise safe?

-Wise is a safe provider for account services and international transfers.
-Customer funds are safeguarded, and accounts are protected by thorough verification processes and anti fraud technology.
+Wise includes a range of security features designed to support account services and international transfers.
+Customer funds are safeguarded, and accounts are protected by thorough verification processes and anti-fraud technology.

 How is Wise regulated?